Numerical Electromagnetics Code: NEC-3

 NEC-3 modified NEC-2 to include a Sommerfeld model to properly model wires buried in or close to the ground.

 NEC-4

 NEC-4 modified NEC-3 to better model very small antennas, like those on cell phones and WiFi routers.
 The most recent version, 4.2, includes a better version of the Sommerfeld model used in NEC-3 for in- and near-ground wires, added current sources instead of just voltage sources as in earlier models, and used a new memory management system that allows arbitrarily large designs.

 NEC-4 remains the property of the Lawrence Livermore National Laboratory and the University of California.
 NEC-4 requires a license.

 NEC-5

 NEC-5 solves the Electric-field integral equation for wires and surfaces using the newer mixed potential method developed by Rao, Wilton and Glisson.
 NEC-5 remains the property of the Lawrence Livermore National Laboratory and the University of California.
 NEC-5 requires a license.

+The sole creator and maintainer of the NEC-5 code, Gerald Burke, passed away in 2021 shortly after releasing the first version.
+Although the program continues to be offered for licensing, it is no longer actively maintained and is no longer supported, although some major bugs were fixed by end-users.